Understanding cultural differences in the international recruitment process: Tips for success

 There's no replacement for obtaining knowledge of the cultural and customs differences between countries.
 This is necessary in order to efficiently engage and communicate with top talent, regardless of location.

-1. Understand how to communicate
+1. Understand How to Communicate

-All cultures communicate differently, so the way you recruit, interview, hire, and manage employees in the U.S. won’t be the same as those in Europe or the Middle East.
-Some countries prefer a more formal, less emotionally driven tone in the business world, while other countries’ norms are more casual—or the norms vary by industry.
+• Formality levels: Some countries prefer a more formal, less emotionally driven tone in the business world, while other countries' norms are more casual

-2. Learn how to build trust
+2. Learn How to Build Trust

 Here are some steps you can take to build trust: